ofpinewood/http-exceptions/docs/Opw.HttpExceptions.AspNetCore.md

 }
 ```

-`UseHttpExceptions` should be the first middleware component added to the pipeline.
+Then you can add the HttpExceptions middleware using the application builder.  `UseHttpExceptions` should be the first middleware component added to the pipeline.
 That way the `UseHttpExceptions` Middleware catches any exceptions that occur in later calls.
 When using HttpExceptions you don't need to use `UseExceptionHandler` or `UseDeveloperExceptionPage`.

 ``` csharp
 public void Configure(IApplicationBuilder app)